 Who needs small business insurance?

-Any small business owner that sells goods, provides services, or has employees should invest in adequate insurance to cover their business, their customers, and their employees.
+Any small business owner that sells goods, provides services, or has employees should invest in adequate business insurance to help protect their resources, their customers, and their employees.